mikesabat/podstars/README.md

  Clean up all of the puts in controllers. check
  Add ++++++++ CONTROLLER#ACTION to puts in controllers. check

+********
 pull all of episodes, not just the first 10.
+Check Save all episodes looked up and the date that we saved/updated this Model attribute.
+When page loads, only query the API if it's been at least a week since the last query.
+Limit, sort and save some of the results - not all. less than 3 years old, sort by date.
 When we add an episode to a star, remove it from potential episode list.